News and Events

 - We kindly ask everyone to pull in their floating swim platforms to make navigation easier weed cutters.
 We also need full cooperation of Eldora property owners to make sure that we have all email addresses to notify the day of planned canal weeding.
 The harvester will not go down the canal if there are any boats due to a previous issue.

-- A Special Shout out to the weed harvesters who worked hard over the week of July 8th.
-Despite the weather conditions, they removed 14 truck loads of weeds from the lake.
-They ended up working through the weekend and staying additional days.
+- A Special Shout out to the weed harvesters who worked hard.
+They pulled out a solid 180 cubic yards of weeds—that’s about 9 truckloads in June.
 We would also like to give a big THANK YOU to all the lakefront owners, Bay Pointe, CEBIA, Lakewood Estates, Tripps Middle Straits Lake, Twin Beach Civic Association and Twin Beach Park Association for paying your annual dues and being good stewards of the lake.
 It’s your efforts that help maintain and improve the health and wellness of the lake for generations to come.

 - Bay Pointe Update – Bay Pointe has been sold.
 It will remain a golf course for the foreseeable future with a new company managing it.